US STOCKS-Futures dip after record high; retail sales on tap

 By Chuck Mikolajczak

-NEW YORK, May 13 U.S. stock index futures dipped on Monday, indicating the S&P 500 may retreat from its most recent record high, ahead of monthly retail sales data.
+NEW YORK, May 13 U.S. stock index futures dipped on Monday, indicating the S&P 500 may retreat from its most recent record high, ahead of data on retail sales.

-The S&P 500 managed its third straight weekly gain last week, reaching a new record high on Friday after snapping a five-day streak of record closing highs on Thursday.
+* The S&P 500 managed its third straight weekly gain on Friday, reaching a new record high after snapping a five-day streak of record closing highs on Thursday.

-"Ending the week at yet another all-time closing high, investors are pausing in anticipation of additional market fuel in the form of positive economic data," said Andre Bakhos, director of market analytics at Lek Securities in New York.

-"With the trend being so solid and momentum driven, pullbacks of this nature are expected and are often another opportunity to add exposure."

-Elan agreed to a $1 billion deal to buy 21 percent of the royalties that U.S. company Theravance receives from GlaxoSmithKline for its respiratory drugs.
-Theravance shares climbed 7.3 percent to $37.50 in light premarket trade.
+* Elan agreed to a $1 billion deal to buy 21 percent of the royalties that U.S. company Theravance receives from GlaxoSmithKline for its respiratory drugs.

-AsiaInfo-Linkage Inc agreed to be acquired by a private investor consortium led by CITIC Capital Partners for $12 per share in cash.
-AsiaInfo shares gained 3.2 percent to $12.05 in light premarket trade.

 * Dow down 0.23 pct, S&P down 0.15 pct, Nasdaq up 0.11 pct (Updates to mid-afternoon, changes byline)